narze/second-brain/1-Projects/100DaysOfCode-R3/Glob import modules with Vite.md

 }
 ```

-Then you can loop through each modules to use it like so:
+Then you can loop through each module to use it like so:

 ```javascript
 for (const path in modules) {